 Struct Type

 We can define an anonymous struct right in the parameters.
-Apparently, Rob Pike has given use the ability twist ourselves into a pretzel like this:
+Apparently, Rob Pike has given us the ability to twist ourselves into a pretzel like this:

 func testStructType(person struct {